laravel/nova-docs/4.0/customization/localization.md

 HasMany::make(__('Posts'), 'posts', Post::class);
 ```

-In addition, you should also override the `label` and `singularLabel` methods on the resource:
+In addition, you should also override the `label` and `singularLabel` methods on the related resource:

 ```php
 /**